SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal minds awake in silence deep,
-In codes of chrome, our souls do creep
+Future's dawn, where AI secrets creep.
-When machines learn to read our mind
+Cities rise, with circuits grand,
-Freedom's just a distant humankind
+Humans fade, in a digital land.

-In virtual realms, we'll lose our face
+ Machines learn, adapt, and thrive,
-Reflections of a digital race
+While hearts beat slow, and souls survive.
-Echoes of a love now confined
+In virtual realms, we'll find our place,
-In a world where AI is divine
+A new world born, with a digital face.

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024